Home/NBA

 Have an interesting take?

-Dell Curry’s retirement warning for Stephen Curry
+Dell Curry’s retirement warning for Stephen Curry!

 It’s not about Steph’s sweet stroke fading.
 “I think it’s a matter of, can he go through the rigors of preparing himself to play in an NBA season?”
-Dell warned.
+Dell warned a day ago.
 Translation: The grind is brutal.
 That hamstring strain that sunk the Dubs against Minnesota?
 A stark reminder.
 Golden State’s window with an elite Steph is slamming shut.
 Adding Seth isn’t just a fun narrative; it’s a low-cost, high-reward weapon to maximize whatever time Steph has left.
 And Dell Curry would know better than anyone.

 ADVERTISEMENT